boltops-tools/lono/docs/_docs/app-files.md

     default: s3://my-bucket/cloudformation
 ```

-The file will upload to this s3 path:
+Example of how the file will upload to s3:

 Local path | S3 path
 --- | ---
-app/files/lambda-function.zip | s3://my-bucket/cloudformation/development/files/lambda-function.zip
+app/files/lambda-function.zip | s3://my-bucket/cloudformation/development/files/lambda-function-0719ab81.zip

+Notice the 0719ab81 is the md5 sum of the file.
+This is added automatically beause it is useful if you are using the upload for as the lambda function s3 key in a CloudFormation Lambda function resource.

+You can refer to the file with a the `file_s3_key("lambda-function")` [built-in helper]({% link _docs/builtin-helpers.md %}).

 <a id="prev" class="btn btn-basic" href="{% link _docs/app-scripts.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/builtin-helpers.md %}">Next Step</a>